Evangelism Course for Every Christian College

-In partnership with Asbury Seminary and Wheaton College, the Evangelism Commission is pleased to offer a new online course for undergraduate students across the CCCU: Christian Formation 231: Evangelism.
+In partnership with Asbury Seminary and Wheaton College, the Evangelism Commission is pleased to offer a new online summer course for undergraduate students: Christian Formation & Ministry 231: Evangelism.

-Taught by Dr. Jay Moon and Dan Haase, the course brings together scholars, missiologists, and practitioners from across the CCCU to explore evangelism and Christian mission.
-Drawing on the cultural and theological diversity of CCCU institutions, lectures highlight the distinctive contributions of evangelical traditions to evangelism.
+Taught by Dr. Jay Moon and Professor of Record Dan Haase, the course brings together scholars, missiologist, and practitioners to explore evangelism and Christian mission.
+Drawing on the cultural and theological diversity, lectures highlight the distinctive contributions of evangelical traditions to evangelism.

 Students engage expert-led online lectures, participate in peer discussion and collaborative assignments, and develop practical tools for addressing evangelistic challenges and opportunities within their contexts.